alephium/www/src/content/news/nft-marketplace-v3-5f017026b500/index.md

 ![](image_b408dd33e4.png)

-**How do you create a public sale collection (Flow)?** For a full breakdown of how to create a flow collection, go <a href="https://docs.alephium.org/tokens/non-fungible-tokens/#create-flows" >here</a>!
+**How do you create a public sale collection (Flow)?** For a full breakdown of how to create a flow collection, go [here](https://docs.alephium.org/tokens/non-fungible-tokens/#create-flows)!
 You’ll even see how to generate images with AI on the fly!

 ### The ALEPHIUM EVERYWHERE collection